by Steven J. Owens (unless otherwise attributed)

 Java Enterprise Edition has a formal spec for form-based authentication implemented at the container level.
-In in this instance that means the fundamental mechanism is implemented in tomcat and configured in the webapp.
+In this instance that means the fundamental mechanism is implemented in tomcat and the webapp can't override it, can only configure it.
 This facilitates plugging the application server into external enterprise-level tools like LDAP servers for managing authentication and access privileges across a large corporation full of users.
 For example, Sun's OpenSSO Policy Agent:

 The problem is that users tend to bookmark the login page, and then the tomcat code that does the redirect doesn't have a valid page to send them to.
 This is the spec behavior, and although I consider it broken, I can understand why the Tomcat team would rather not depart from the spec, since tomcat is the reference implementation.
 However, it still causes confused users and is a general pain.